GsDevKit/sampleProject/README.md

 ```

 ####tODE
-The [tODE development environment for GsDevKit][17] provides:
+The [tODE development environment for GsDevKit][17] provides builtin support for using git:

 - direct support for calling git commands from the tODE command shell:

   ![tODE git man page][16]

-- git support from a number of the tools, like the `project list`:
+- git support from a number of the tools, like the `project list` menu:

   ![tODE project list git menu][18]

+###Git Resources
+If you are not familiar with git, then the following resources should provide a good introduction:
+- [git - the simple guide][32] --- short and to the point, this tutorial covers the very basic commit commands that you will use 90% of the time
+- [Try Git: Code School][33] --- looks like it covers the same commands as [git - the simple guide][32], but again is hosted completely in your browser.
+- [Git Reference manual][34] for more advanced reading.

+Google is your friend.
+Once you are compfortable with the basics, if you run into a specific problem, it is likely that you will find the answer via google.

-###Git/Github Resources
+###GitHub Resources
+If you are not familiar with GitHub, then the following [GitHub tutorials][24] are considered **required reading**:
+- [GitHub Hello world tutorial][21] --- the entire tutorial is hosted in your web browser.
+- [Getting your project on GitHub][23].
+- [Understanding the GitHub workflow][22].
+- [Contributing to Open Source][26].
+- [Forking Projects][25].
+- [Mastering Issues][27].

 ##GsDevKit Sample Project